syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ---
 # Conversion using Blink Rendering

-Syncfusion Essential HTML converter supports HTML to PDF conversion by using the advanced Blink rendering engine.
-This converter can be easily integrated into any application on .NET platforms such as Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core to convert URLs, HTML string, SVG, MHTML to PDF, and HTML to image.
+The Syncfusion Essential HTML converter supports HTML to PDF conversion by using the advanced Blink rendering engine.
+This converter can be easily integrated into any application on .NET platforms such as Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core to convert URLs, HTML string, SVG, MHTML to PDF, and HTML to image.

 ## Prerequisites for Windows